Skip to main content

 What percentage of my traffic should I tag?

-Which detection tag collects the most/strongest signals?
+Which type detection tag collects the most/strongest signals?

 How does FraudSensor handle inline frames?